logo

 Norman "JR" Sander

-I started my professional career in 1980.
-My first show was Bob Seger at the Checker Dome in St. Louis and I never looked back.
-I worked at TERI Productions setting up Staging, Roofs and Lighting from 1980 to 1992.
-Dec of 1992 I started at Bandit Lites as a warehouse manager, implementing the policies and procedures of preps, books and stickers.
-Inventory Control Manager, Production Team Captain, and Client Representative for 21 Years.
-I also owned Sound Ventures which was an Audio Video Company.
-In 2014 I started at Digital Console Rental as Director of Business Development.
-In 2017 I landed at Christie Lites as Account Executive for Rentals.
-It is a perfect fit and I Love IT!
-Cheers to the Future!
+He started his professional career in 1980.
+His first show was Bob Seger at the Checker Dome in St. Louis and he never looked back.
+He worked at TERI Productions setting up Staging, Roofs and Lighting from 1980 to 1992.
+In December of 1992, he started at Bandit Lites as a warehouse manager, implementing the policies and procedures of preps, books and stickers.
+He was an Inventory Control Manager, Production Team Captain, and Client Representative for 21 Years.
+He also owned Sound Ventures, an Audio Video Company.
+In 2014, he started at Digital Console Rental as Director of Business Development.
+Finally, in 2017 he landed at Christie Lites as Account Executive for Rentals.
+In Norman's words: "It is a perfect fit and I Love IT!
+Cheers to the Future!"

 Sani Crljen